 Adjusting mirrors, seat belts, or the navigation system also contribute to 1% of accidents.

 Inattention while driving is the main reason for distracted driving traffic car accidents.
 Fatigue, stress, and impatience also cause inattention because they make drivers less aware of what they are doing.
 What all these things have in common, however, is that they reduce the focus on the activity of driving and the need to pay attention.

 It only takes one misstep to cause serious injury or even death.
 The significant connection between cell phone use occurs because it involves all three modes of distraction: visual, by taking the eyes of the road; manual, by holding the phone and dialing or texting; and, cognitive, by focusing on a text or call instead of the road.

 In a mere 5 seconds traveling at 55 mph, a car covers 100 yards.
 Taking those 5 seconds to read or type a text is the equivalent of driving with the eyes closed for the length of a football field.
 Therefore, never take your eyes and concentration off the road.

-In the event that you have experienced an injury from a car accident caused by a distracted driver, seek out the professional legal counsel of a car accident attorney.
+In the event that you have experienced an injury from a car accident caused by a distracted driver, seek out the professional legal counsel of a New York car accident attorney.
 The team of auto injury lawyers at The Rothenberg Law Firm LLP have decades of experience in winning personal injury lawsuits and can provide the help you need for pursuing your distracted driving case.